top of page

 It boiled down to these top 5 "pillars" that I hold close:

 2. Read the room.
 Watch body language, build an understanding of the relationships among the people I'm photographing.
-I'm noticing mannerisms and documenting interactions that help preserve the memory your people.
+I'm noticing mannerisms and documenting interactions that help preserve the memory of your people.

 3. Set the scene.
 Document the atmosphere, take photos of inanimate things that will help tell the story: a portrait in the hotel room or umbrellas soggy from the rain.
 I bounce around to take unique perspectives that encapsulate the energy and show off the venue/details that you hand picked for the occasion.